AdedamolaXL/Quantum_Superposition_Experiment/README.md

 It's important to recognize that the actualization of potential elements of reality is a characteristic feature of quantum systems, and this leads to non-classical properties that can create interference effects.
 This suggests that many of the "strange" aspects of quantum physics are actually present in the examination of conventional examples used to demonstrate classical probability calculations since the origin of probability theory.
 We only need to view these examples as physical experiments assessing particular features or measuring specific observables.

-This right here is the source of our theses, that and a lack of access to quantum precision instrumentation :)
+This right here is the source of our thesis, that and a lack of access to quantum precision instrumentation :)

 ### METHODOLOGY

+To prove the existence of quantum superposition, we will need to show that the system exhibits interference effects or other phenomena that are characteristic of superposition.
+For the purpose of our experiment, ***we will be performing measurements that reveal the coexistence of multiple states with different probabilities.***
+In your die-rolling experiment, we'll associate spin directions with the observed faces and assign probabilities to each spin direction based on the frequencies of occurrence.
+By performing measurements on the spin direction of the die, we hope to reveal the coexistence of multiple spin directions and their respective probabilities.

 *Materials:*

  * One die with six sides
  * Flat surface to roll the die on
  * Camera to record the experiment
- * Noteboo to record the results
+ * Notebook to record the results

 *Procedure:*

  * Choose a flat surface to roll the die on.
 Ensure that the surface is level and free from any potential sources of disturbance.
  * Prepare the die by ensuring that it is clean and free from any obstructions that may prevent it from rolling smoothly.
  * Begin the experiment by setting a timer to a fixed duration.
- * At regular intervals, in this case every 10 seconds, roll the die onto the flat surface.
+ * At regular intervals, in this case, every 10 seconds, roll the die onto the flat surface.
 Record the result of each roll on a data sheet.
  * Repeat step 4, to conduct more rolls

 *Our experimental scenario:*

-For the purpose of this experiment, we are recording the *front face(s)* of the die, which the camera allows us to do due to the 180 degree view.
-In our experiment, a roll has two possible initial outcomes; one in which *one face* is recorded and the other in which *two faces* are recorded.
+For the purpose of this experiment, we are recording the *front face(s)* of the die, which the camera allows us to do due to the 180-degree view.
+In our experiment, a roll has two possible initial outcomes; one in which a *single-face* is recorded and the other in which *double-faces* are recorded.
 This scenario will help us to study the phenomenon of quantum superposition where our die is locked in two states.
+Each face will be analogous to the spin direction, and since our die has 6 faces, we will also have 6 spin directions.

 ![Screenshot from 2023-06-11 23-25-49](https://github.com/AdedamolaXL/Quantum_Superposition_Experiment/assets/66562380/a7da78f8-dc4a-4347-9900-2122071ca258)
+- single face

 ![Screenshot from 2023-06-11 23-25-36](https://github.com/AdedamolaXL/Quantum_Superposition_Experiment/assets/66562380/0d3e949d-4ed1-4773-a289-b26e83e6a3f5)
+-double face

+We can write the spin directions for the single-face outcome with their probability amplitude as this:
+|1⟩ = α₁
+|2⟩ = α₂
+|3⟩ = α₃
+|4⟩ = α₄
+|5⟩ = α₅
+|6⟩ = α₆
+The probability amplitude can be assigned equally to each direction based on classical probability as: α₁ = α₂ = α₃ = α₄ = α₅ = α₆ = 1/6.

+For the double-face outcomes, the spin direction for each face can be written as:
+(1,2) = β₁₂
+(1,3) = β₁₃
+(1,4) = β₁₄
+(1,5) = β₁₅
+(2,3) = β₂₃
+(2,4) = β₂₄
+(2,6) = β₂₆
+(3,5) = β₃₅
+(3,6) = β₃₆
+(4,5) = β₄₅
+(4,6) = β₄₆
+(5,6) = β₅₆

+The assigned probabilities will serve as the baseline for the comparison of the measured outcomes for the single-face spin directions and double-face combination spin directions.

-### RESULTS AND DISCUSSION
+### EXPERIMENTAL RESULTS

+* total number of rolls: 360

-* total count of single faces: 207
+* total count of double faces: 207
 * number of possible outcomes that can appear on a single face: 6
-* count for each side of the single face observed:
+* count for each side of the single face spin direction observed:

       (1) = 34
       (2) = 40